mredenti/ModernCMake/slides/episodes/targets.md

 We use target to tell CMake about the structure of our project and `target_link_libraries()` to express the dependencies between them.

 # START HERE

+## DECLARING TARGETS

+A target in CMake is essentially a logical unit that encapsulates the settings and dependencies required to build a component of your software project.
+It can be an executable, a library, or even a custom command.

+Executable Targets: Represent a binary that can be run.
+Defined using add_executable().
+Library Targets: Represent shared, static libraries or object files.
+Defined using add_library().
+Custom Targets: Represent custom build steps or commands.
+Defined using add_custom_target().

+To declare a target in CMake, specific commands are used:

+add_executable():

+add_executable(myApp main.cpp)
+This command creates an executable target named myApp from the source file main.cpp.

+add_library():

+add_library(myLib STATIC lib.cpp)
+This command creates a static library target named myLib from the source file lib.cpp.

+## PROPERTIES OF TARGETS

+Targets in CMake have properties that define their behavior.
+These properties control various aspects of the build process, such as compiler options, include directories, and dependencies.
+Properties can be set and queried using specific commands

 ## TARGET PROPERTIES